aloobhaalu/SmashTheBees/readme.txt

 - **START Button:** Begin the game from the title screen, leaderboard from win/lose screens, or play again from the leaderboard
 - **SELECT Button:** Return to the title screen from any state in the game
 ## Game States
 - **Start State:** Display the title screen.
-A bee moves [extra credit part 1] around the upper half of the screen (because i wanted the bee to be in the sky :)).
+A bee moves around the upper half of the screen (because i wanted the bee to be in the sky :)).
 Press START to begin the game.
 - **Play State:** Control the player to catch bees.
 The game displays the player's score and a timer in the bottom.
 If the timer reaches zero, the game ends.
 - **Win State:** Display a win screen if the player catches bees before the timer runs out.
 Press SELECT to go to start or START to view the leaderboard.
 - **Lose State:** Display a lose screen if the timer runs out before catching any bees.
 Press SELECT to go to start or START to view the leaderboard.